-Brisbane City Council’s Apprenticeship program provides apprentices with the skills, training and experience to graduate as a qualified tradesperson, not only with specific trade competencies, but as well-rounded employees with the capability to succeed in their chosen industry.
+Brisbane City Council’s Apprenticeship program provides apprentices with the skills, training and experience to graduate as a qualified tradesperson.
+Not only with specific trade competencies, but as well-rounded employees capable of succeeding in their chosen industry.

-Council provides you with excellent on-the-job training as well as additional training to complement your technical ability.
-This training includes areas such as leadership, communication, negotiation, resilience, career management and mental health and wellbeing.
+Council provides excellent on-the-job training, as well as additional training to complement your technical ability.
+Training includes areas such as leadership, communication, negotiation, resilience, career management and mental health and wellbeing.

 Applicants from the following groups are encouraged to apply: